UniBreakfast/httpity/README.md

 ## Usage

-So just like with normal `http` module you would create and run a server and see the advantages of `httpity` inside the `handle(request, response)` function
+So just like with normal `http` module you would create and run a server and see the advantages of `httpity` inside the `handle(request, response)` function.

 ```js
 http.createServer(handle).listen(port)